 SOLVE Leaders may apply for multiple disposal reimbursements within the eligible location and that take place before the end of the program.
 This opportunity ends June 30, 2022.

-Disposal grants can only be used for cleanups taking place within the highlighted blue portion of the map above.
+Disposal grants can only be used for cleanups taking place within the Portland metro.

 SOLVE Small Grants are designed to help offset some of the on-the-ground costs for a project.